 But “the virtues of queer culture?”
 Seriously?

-“Redeeming culture” is the Reformed code phrase for “I want to watch sex and violence at the theater and act like an art snob and you have to respect me for it.”Randy Shilts had the honesty to title his book, “And the Band Played On.”
+[click_to_tweet tweet=”‘Redeeming culture’ is the Reformed code phrase for “I want to watch sex and violence at the theater and act like an art snob and you have to respect me for it.”” quote=”‘Redeeming culture’ is the Reformed code phrase for “I want to watch sex and violence at the theater and act like an art snob and you have to respect me for it.””]Randy Shilts had the honesty to title his book, “And the Band Played On.”
 He didn’t chronicle “the virtues of queer culture.”
 He chronicled death.
 Heroically, he chronicled the mutual slaughter in the Castro by means of AIDS.
 Do we really have such a short memory of the culture of the Castro and its decimation?
 Have these guys read none of the history of gay rights and wrongs?
 Are they so heartless as to care nothing of the decimation which defined queer culture for the past twenty-five years?
 Must Christians of a Reformed persuasion always lie about sin and death and Hell?
 Have they no tone but triumphalism?